nickg/nextcellent/readme.txt

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

-** Please note **

-NextCellent Gallery's flash slideshow option is powered by the JW Image Rotator from Long Tail Video.
-The Image Rotator is NOT provided with this plugin.
-For more information, see the Long Tail Video website: http://www.longtailvideo.com.

 == Installation ==

 1. Download, and install from the usual Wordpress Panel.